nick-bratton/susi/README.md

 `npm run pro`

+or

+`npm run beta`

-The differences affect the timing of the Cron job to execute the main() JavaScript in app.js (in dev mode it's every 5 seconds, in pro mode it's every Thursday at 14:00).
+The differences affect the timing of the Cron job to execute the main() JavaScript in app.js (in dev mode it's every 5 seconds, in pro mode it's every Monday at 10:00, and in pro_beta mode it's Mon-Thu at 16:00).
 Also affected are the API endpoints in 10000Ft and the tokens used in authorizing both requests to 10000Ft and Slack.

 These tokens should be provided in a .env file in the same directory containing app.js.
 See .env.example for how this file should look like.

+Another difference to note is that, in the beta mode, email addresses returned from 10000ft will be checked against a local whitelist before the bot sends messages.

 # Open Tasks